 They really mean no-tipping even though you may be tempted.

-When looking for where to take elderly parents on vacation, the following are important:
+When looking to travel with both small children and elderly parents on vacation, the following are important:

 - Access to amenities